 Generic Name: codeine / guaifenesin

-Note: This page contains information about the side effects of codeine / guaifenesin.
-Some of the dosage forms included on this document may not apply to the brand name ExeClear-C.
+Note: This document contains side effect information about codeine / guaifenesin.
+Some of the dosage forms listed on this page may not apply to the brand name ExeClear-C.

 For the Consumer